-I was intrigued by the fact that her recipe contained ZERO grains…the base of the bread being almond butter.
-Since I happened to have an unopened jar of almond butter, I set to finessing the recipe to suit what I had in my mind.
+YAY!!
+Since I happened to have an unopened jar of almond butter, I set to finessing this delightful bread recipe to suit what I had in my mind.

-And booyah!
-The end product was just as I had hoped.
-Just barely sweet from the figs and toothsome from the added rosemary.
-The nuts, seed and almond butter give this Rosemary, Fig and Nut Bread a delightful texture that paired perfectly with the soft and creamy goat cheese I had in mind.
+A gluten-free bread recipe that just barely sweet from the figs and toothsome from the added rosemary.
+The nuts, seed and almond butter give this Rosemary, Fig and Nut Bread recipe a delightful texture that paired perfectly with the soft and creamy goat cheese I had in mind.
 (Are you starting to drool just a wee bit?) and a relatively low carb bread recipe to boot!

 And then…top the whole thing with a drizzle of honey and you have the PERFECT appetizer, snack or breakfast treat.

-This Rosemary, Fig and Nut Bread whips up fairly quickly and can also be made in advance and frozen.
+This Rosemary, Fig and Nut Bread recipe whips up fairly quickly and can also be made in advance and frozen.

 Some of these links may be affiliate links and I may earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.